\\\ Summer Pet Gardens \\\ Updated Summer 2022

 - Keep a watchful eye on your pets when in gardens.

-- Position any new pond being built in view from the house.
+- Position any new pond being built in the view of the house.

-- Check the position of your compost heap and move if too accessible by your pets, to a safer, out of reach, location.
+- Check the position of your compost heap and move if too accessible by your pets, to a safer, location.

 - Move the beautiful but potentially toxic patio pot plants that you’ve spent weeks nurturing to a safer higher level.